 The Settlement also contains a Most Favored Nation ("MFN") clause in Paragraph 11 of the Settlement.
-The clause provided that, in the event Settling Defendant entered a separate, more favorable settlement or binding term sheet prior to April 11, 2024 with any Opt-outs (as defined in Paragraph 9 of the Settlement Agreement), Settling Defendant would have been obligated to inform DPPs and the Settlement Class may have been entitled to additional financial compensation.
-Specifically, if the financial payment made by Settling Defendant to such Opt-out in any Other Direct Purchaser Settlement had been more favorable on a proportionate basis than the terms of this settlement, this Settlement would have been automatically amended so that DPPs shall receive the benefit of the more favorable financial terms of the Other Direct Purchaser Settlement.
-If the terms of Paragraph 11 were triggered, Settling Defendant could have paid up to an additional \$7,058,823.50 into the Settlement Fund for the benefit of the Settlement Class.
+The clause provides that, in the event Settling Defendants enter a separate, more favorable settlement or binding term sheet within one year of the execution of the Settlement (i.e., at any time on or before October 31, 2024) with any Opt-outs (as defined in Paragraph 9 of the Settlement Agreement), Settling Defendants will be obligated to inform DPPs and the Settlement Class may be entitled to additional financial compensation.
+Specifically, if the financial payment made by Settling Defendants to such Opt-out in any Other Direct Purchaser Settlement is more favorable on a proportionate basis than the terms of this settlement, this Settlement shall be automatically amended so that DPPs shall receive the benefit of the more favorable financial terms of the Other Direct Purchaser Settlement.
+If the terms of Paragraph 11 are triggered, Settling Defendants could pay up to an additional \$2,500,000 into the Settlement Fund for the benefit of the Settlement Class.

 &lt;sup>9 See, e.g., In re Packaged Ice Antitrust Litig., 2011 WL 717519, at \17 (E.D.
 Mich.
 Feb.
-22, 2011) (granting final approval of a settlement where the settlement agreement provides that settling defendants' sales "remain in th[e] action and shall be part of any joint and several liability against any non-settling Defendant'); In re Auto.
+22, 2011) (granting final approval of a settlement where the settlement agreement provides that settling defendants' sales "remain in th[e] action and shall be part of any joint and several liability against any non-settling Defendant"); In re Auto.
 Parts Antitrust Litig., 2017 WL 3499291, at \2 (E.D.
 Mich.
 July 10, 2017) (similar).

-D. Cooperation by Settling Defendant
+D. Cooperation by Settling Defendants

 In addition to the monetary relief and other valuable terms highlighted above, the Settlement Agreement (MDL Doc.
-No. 2781-3), as modified pursuant to Paragraph 12 of the separate Cooperation Agreement reached between Parties (attached hereto as Exhibit 1), also delivers benefits to the Settlement Class through the cooperation that Settling Defendant has agreed to provide to DPPs.
-See Settlement Agreement ¶ 10; Cooperation Agreements attached as Exhibit A to the Settlement Agreement.
-Settling Defendant's cooperation will include: (1) the identification of "known persons who are likely to have relevant information;" Cooperation Agreement ¶ 4; (2) attorney proffers and summaries, id. ¶¶ 5-6; (3) access to witnesses for interviews, id. ¶ 7; (4) responses to data inquires, id. ¶ 8; and (5) authentication and admission of documents, id. ¶ 9.
+No. 2783-3) also delivers benefits to the Settlement Class through the cooperation that Settling Defendants have agreed to provide to DPPs.
+See Settlement Agreement ¶ 10.
+Settling Defendants' cooperation will include: (1) the "[i]dentification of persons who are or were working for Heritage and/or Emcure who are likely to have relevant information;" id. ¶ 10(d); (2) attorney proffers and summaries, id. ¶¶ 10(e); (3) best efforts to provide access to witnesses for interviews, id. ¶ 10(f); (4) responses to data inquires, id. ¶ 10(a); (5) authentication and admission of documents, id. ¶ 10(b); and (6) access to witnesses for trial, id. ¶ 10(g).
 Such cooperation benefits the Settlement Class.
 Such cooperation will facilitate the administration of the Settlement and aid DPPs' continued litigation against the non-settling Defendants.